4 Effective Instagram Marketing Tips to Drive More Sales

 Think of your brand’s Instagram page as a brand recognition platform.
 Not only does every photo/video have to stick to a previously selected visual style, but there also has to be harmony between them when scrolling through the grid.

 Every piece of content has to relay a message and provide certain information.
 Since Instagram is a visual platform, you should create photographs and videos that relay all the relevant information your customers may be looking for, without the saturation of information.
 The key is in the famous mantra less is more.

 For example, if you’re in charge of a nail polish brand, and you want to show off different styles of manicure, take a picture of the hand against a monochromatic background and make sure the hand isn’t covered in jewelry, otherwise you’ll spend your days answering inquires about rings instead of your product, and that’s from experience!

 Our tip for anyone starting with a new Instagram theme would be to hire a professional photographer.
 Although you can do a lot with a smartphone nowadays, there is no substitute for professional photographs.
 With a photographer, you’re not only receiving raw material but processed content that follows a singular style and has the same lighting throughout.

-You have to consider is that everybody has a different style of photography, and if you simply hand out iPhones to your team and have them take pictures of your product, over a period of a week you’ll have pictures that don’t necessarily work together, and it will be really obvious that they were taken without a firm plan based on the difference in lighting and styling.
-That way, you’ll lose the brands identity, and voice and your Instagram will turn into a poorly curated gallery.
+You have to consider that everybody has a different style of photography, and if you simply hand out iPhones to your team and have them take pictures of your product, over a week you’ll have pictures that don’t necessarily work together, and it will be really obvious that they were taken without a firm plan based on the difference in lighting and styling.
+That way, you’ll lose the brand's identity, and voice and your Instagram will turn into a poorly curated gallery.